Virginia · South

 Is Lyme disease common in Montgomery County?

-Montgomery County reports about 61 Lyme cases per 100,000 people a year (U.S. CDC), the 75th-highest of 1378 counties in the South and the 16th-highest of Virginia's 110 counties.
+Montgomery County reports about 61 Lyme cases per 100,000 people a year (U.S. CDC), in the top 13% of U.S. counties for reported Lyme disease (the 18th-highest of Virginia's 132 counties).
 Lyme is a smaller factor here than in the Northeast, but TickZone still uses this county rate as part of the disease baseline behind every town's score, alongside local lone-star tick pressure.

 Does Montgomery County have lone star ticks that cause alpha-gal syndrome?